project-alpha-ml/project-alpha-ml.github.io/index.markdown

 ---
 ## About

-Project Alpha explores active investing in the US stock market using advanced machine learning and rules-based strategies.
+Project Alpha explores active investing in the U.S. stock market using advanced machine learning and rules-based strategies.
 The project aims to devise profitable strategies by extracting patterns from an extensive dataset, comprising price data, news sentiment, fundamental data, corporate actions, and macroeconomic data.
 All data are sourced from publicly available, free APIs.

 ## Approach